eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 ## `printTopLayerStats`

 Use this utility with a layered cache.
-This utility works in the same way as `printStats`, but shows information for the top layer cache only.
-For example:
+This utility works in the same way as `printStats`.
+By default, this utility shows information for the top layer cache.
+To view statistics for a specific layer, use the `layer=<number>` option.
+For example, to show statistics for the second layer in a 2-layer cache, run `printTopLayerStats,layer=1`.

+Example output:

 ```
 Current statistics for cache "Cache1":